malykhmd/fdm/README.md

 two attributes – order of approximation and step or its analogue for quasi-equal grids are added in the class of numerical solutions.

 Our package focuses on visualizing the results of the calculation, including the construction of various kinds of auxiliary diagrams, including Richardson diagrams.
-The implementation of Runge-Kutta method with arbitrary Butcher tables, for which a special class is established, is considered.
+The implementation of Runge-Kutta method with arbitrary Butcher tableau, for which a special class is established, is considered.

 # Getting started